-Within Section 54 of The Modern Slavery Act 2015 the UK government made it compulsory for all organisations with a global annual turnover of £36m or more to publish a slavery and human trafficking statement every financial year.
+Within Section 54 of The Modern Slavery Act 2015, the UK government made it compulsory for all organisations with a global annual turnover of £36m or more to publish a slavery and human trafficking statement every financial year.

 But, how do you know exactly what to include and how much information to disclose when writing your company's modern slavery statement?

-- Highlight your company commitment
+1. Highlight your company commitment

-Highlight your company's commitment to tackling modern day slavery - reiterate your understanding of the risks associated with modern slavery and the measures you are taking to prevent it.
+Highlight your company's commitment to tackling modern-day slavery - reiterate your understanding of the risks associated with modern slavery and the measures you are taking to prevent it.

-- Organisational structure
+2. Organisational structure

-Provide details of the business activities your company carries out and the countries or regions you operate directly with.
+Describe the organisational structure of your business and all of its supply chains.
+Provide details of your company's business activities and the countries or regions you operate directly with.

-- Assign responsibilities and training
+3. Assign responsibilities and training

 Who has the responsibility for anti-slavery initiatives within your company?
 Do you offer any training to increase your employees understanding of modern slavery?

-- Detail policies & procedures
+4. Detail policies & procedures

-- Supplier due diligence
+5. Supplier due diligence

 Be sure to tackle supplier due diligence - What actions do you take when considering new suppliers?
 How do you review existing customers?

-- Overview of training
+6. Overview of training

-Want to know more about Modern Slavery?
+Want to learn more about Modern Slavery?

-And if you're looking for a compliance training solution, why not visit our Compliance Essentials course library.
+And if you're looking for a compliance training solution, why not visit our Compliance Essentials Course Library.